NikKowPHP/social-brain/chapters/chapter-1.md

 My goal here is simple: to provide a mirror that helps you see the underlying patterns in your own social operating system.
 This is not a test.
 There are no right or wrong answers, no good or bad scores.
 There is only self-awareness.
 This diagnostic is a snapshot of your brain's current tendencies—its incredible, innate superpowers and its hidden blind spots or "growth edges."

 Answer the following questions with your first, honest gut reaction.
 Don't overthink it.
-While some scenarios are set in an office, the underlying human dynamics are universal—they apply equally to a family dinner, a negotiation with a contractor, or a conversation with your partner.
 The goal is to capture your most natural instinct.

 ---

 #### **The Diagnostic**

-**1. Imagine your boss reviews a project you've spent weeks on and says, "I'm just not convinced by this section.
+**1. A colleague reviews a project you've spent weeks on and says, "I'm just not convinced by this section.
 It feels disappointing."
 Your immediate, internal reaction is to:**

    a) Focus on the data.
 You mentally start assembling the evidence and logical arguments to prove your approach was correct.
    b) Focus on the relationship.
-You feel a pang of social pain and worry about your boss's perception of you, wondering what you can do to fix their disappointment.
+You feel a pang of social pain and worry about their perception of you, wondering what you can do to fix their disappointment.
    c) Focus on the threat.
 You feel a flash of defensive anger or shame, and your mind races to identify who's to blame or why the criticism is unfair.

 **2. You're in a tense team meeting.
 One colleague is speaking passionately, but their argument seems flawed.
 You find yourself paying the most attention to:**